kadolor/wvs/wvs_cli.md

 ## Run a geospatial query

-WVS contains an `example` directory with several comma-separated values (CSV) files that can be converted with WVS.
+WVS contains an `example` directory with several comma-separated values (CSV) that can be converted with WVS.

 1. To generate a contextually aware 3DE image, run the following command in your terminal:
     <div style="position: relative;">